joemphilips/docker-lnd-handson/3-LOOP.md

 ./docker-lncli-bob.sh getinfo | jq ".uris[0]" | xargs -IXX ./docker-lncli-carol.sh connect XX
 ```

-~~We want to simulate the realistic situation here.
+~~We want to simulate a realistic situation here.
-So first, we assume Bob is Lightning service provider (LSP) that alice uses.
+So first, we assume that Bob is a Lightning service provider (LSP) that alice uses.
 Alice wants to connect Bob privately, because she knows she is liquidity consumer, thus there is no point for making the channel public to promote routing.
 Bob, on the otherhand, wants to promote others to use his channel for routing, for the sake of earning routing fee.
 So the channel from Alice -> Bob must be private, and Bob -> Carol must be public.~~